algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 ## 1.Introduction

 This document is the functional specification of the 3rd Project of the year called Quickest Path.
-You can found below the name and the role of each member of the team:
+You can find below the name and the role of each member of the team:

 | Name              | Role              | Description                                                                                                                                                                                  | GitHub Link                                                       | LinkedIn Link                                                                       |
 | ----------------- | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------- | ----------------------------------------------------------------------------------- |